pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third party sites are not government sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites, and record availability may differ from official channels.

-How Do I Find my Traffic Citation History?
+How Do I Find My Traffic Citation History?

 All information regarding the lifetime history of traffic tickets and citations of an individual is usually included in their driving record.
 Interested members of the public may view their traffic citation history by obtaining their full driving record from the state DMV (PennDOT) or by using any of the online case citation search tools managed independently by aggregation sites.
 However, the most recommended means of obtaining a traffic citation history is for the requestor to contact the presiding traffic court of the jurisdiction where they are resident.